Purdue vs. Illinois: Sportsbook promo codes, odds, spread, over/under - January 5

 Purdue vs. Illinois Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup available at multiple sportsbooks.
+Take a look at the odds, spread and over/under for this matchup on different sportsbooks.

 |Favorite